mensi/gitserverglue/README.md

  * `.rsakeys` should contain lines of the form `username: rsakey` where `rsakey` is the contents of the `.pub` file `ssh-keygen` generates.

-You can then invoke `twistedgit`:
+You can then invoke `gitserverglue`:

-	$ twistedgit
+	$ gitserverglue
 	2013-05-11 13:48:53+0200 [-] Log opened.
 	2013-05-11 13:48:53+0200 [-] Registering PasswordChecker
 	2013-05-11 13:48:53+0200 [-] Registering PublicKeyChecker
 	2013-05-11 13:48:53+0200 [-] Registering PasswordChecker
 	2013-05-11 13:48:53+0200 [-] GitSSHFactory starting on 5522
-	2013-05-11 13:48:53+0200 [-] Starting factory <twistedgit.ssh.GitSSHFactory instance at 0x204c050>
+	2013-05-11 13:48:53+0200 [-] Starting factory <gitserverglue.ssh.GitSSHFactory instance at 0x204c050>
 	2013-05-11 13:48:53+0200 [-] Site starting on 8080
 	2013-05-11 13:48:53+0200 [-] Starting factory <twisted.web.server.Site instance at 0x264a050>
 	2013-05-11 13:48:53+0200 [-] GitFactory starting on 9418
-	2013-05-11 13:48:53+0200 [-] Starting factory <twistedgit.git.GitFactory instance at 0x264a098>
+	2013-05-11 13:48:53+0200 [-] Starting factory <gitserverglue.git.GitFactory instance at 0x264a098>

-The implementation (in `twistedgit/__init__.py`) demonstrates the basic usage.
+The implementation (in `gitserverglue/__init__.py`) demonstrates the basic usage.
 The class `TestAuthnz` handles authentication (`check_password`, `check_publickey`) and authorization (`can_read`, `can_write`) while `TestGitConfiguration` maps virtual URLs to filesystem paths.

 License
 -------
-TwistedGit is licensed under GPLv3.
+GitServerGlue is licensed under GPLv3.